 PCBs in General Consumer Products (Ecology, 2014b): Ecology evaluated the presence of PCBs in general consumer products, with particular emphasis placed on products likely to be contaminated with PCBs due to the inadvertent production of PCBs in the manufacturing process (e.g. paints, newspapers, glossy magazines, cereal boxes, and yellow plastic bags).
 68 products were tested for PCBs.
+PCB-11 was found in a wide range of product types and at measurable concentrations, indicating that consumer products are a continuing source of PCB contamination and that generation of PCB-11 is mostly an unregulated source of PCB contamination.

-Hydroseed Pilot Project (SRRTTF, 2015): In response to high levels of PCBs in Hydroseed identified during initial product testing by the City of Spokane (2015a), SRRTTF undertook a Hydroseed Analysis and Reformulation PCB Removal Pilot Project.
+Hydroseed Pilot Project (SRRTTF, 2015): In response to high levels of PCBs in Hydroseed identified during initial product testing by the City of Spokane (2015a), the Task Force undertook a Hydroseed Analysis and Reformulation PCB Removal Pilot Project.
 The purpose of this study was to confirm the elevated levels observed from the City’s original analysis and to identify specific component(s) that may be contributing to these elevated levels.
 Results from this analysis are intended to be used to assist manufacturers of Hydroseed to develop specifications and/or reformulations with reduced levels of PCBs.

 PCB Characterization of Spokane Regional Vactor Waste Decant Facilities (City of Spokane, 2015b): Stormwater runoff has been identified as contributor of PCBs to the Spokane River.
 The Eastern Washington Phase II Municipal Permit requires that stormwater catch basins be periodically cleaned out to remove buildup of solids.
 Previous testing by the City of Spokane had shown that catch basin sediment can contain orders of magnitude greater PCB content than the stormwater itself.
 Stormwater sediment is removed from catch basins in the Spokane area by using vacuum eductor trucks (vactors).
 Environmental concerns were raised in recent years about how this material was being handled.
 The primary goal of this project was to characterize the PCB content of the material at regional decant facilities.

 Screening Survey of PCBs in Little Spokane River Water, Sediment, and Fish Tissue (Ecology, 2016): The lower section of the Little Spokane River has been listed as being water quality-impaired for PCBs in fish tissue.
 The objectives of this study were to verify the level of PCB contamination in fish tissue fillets in 2014-2015 and attempt to spatially characterize the extent of potential PCB contamination in the Little Spokane River.
 Three fish species – rainbow trout, mountain whitefish, and northern pikeminnow – were analyzed as fillet composites at three sites.
-Although PCB levels were lower than those measured in 1994 and 1996, most fish tissue samples still exceeded the National Toxics Rule human health criterion for PCBs.
+Although PCB levels were lower than those measured in 1994 and 1996, most fish tissue samples still exceeded the fish tissue equivalent National Toxics Rule human health criterion for PCBs.

 2012 Freshwater Fish Contaminant Monitoring Program (Ecology, 2014a): This report summarizes results from Ecology’s Freshwater Fish Contaminant Monitoring Program in 2012 for three areas in Washington: the Spokane River, Pend Oreille River, and North Cascades National Park.
 The sampling goals were to: (1) characterize contaminant levels in fish, and (2) determine spatial and temporal patterns in contaminant levels in Spokane River fish.
 Results showed that levels of PCBs in fish from the Spokane River remain elevated compared to most areas in Washington.
+Tissue concentrations show a general decrease between 2005 and 2012, but statistically significant decreases were only observed for 2 of 11 (18%) pairs of matched fish species and locations.